 HLS 825 Intelligence Analysis.
 (3) A. Prerequisite: HLS 800 or department approval.
-Intelligence analysis addressing differing intelligence problems and targets using target-centric modeling techniques and historical context for the changes.
+Intelligence analysis addressing differing intelligence problems and targets using target-centric modeling techniques.

 HLS 830 Natural Hazards & Threats to the Nation.
 (3) A. Prerequisite: HLS 800 or departmental approval.
 Description and analysis of significant hazards and threats to national security, and community safety, such as disasters, catastrophes, accidents, and epidemics.